-I’ve been with RapidMiner for about 6 months now and in my time here, I’ve become acutely aware of a recent trend in our industry.
-I’d call it ‘a dark secret’ of enterprise AI but it’s actually not a secret.
+I’ve been with RapidMiner for about six months now, and in my time here, I’ve become acutely aware of a recent trend in our industry.
+I’d call it ‘a dark secret’ of enterprise AI, but it’s actually not a secret.
 At a conversational level, the trend is simply that many organizations are struggling to deliver the promised benefits of data science and machine learning.
 And it doesn’t need to be this way.

-This is a topic that we’re passionate about at RapidMiner because we are obsessed with model impact.
-Every fiber of our organizations is deeply invested in helping our customers deploy more models into production, where they can have a direct and measurable business impact
+This is a topic that we’re passionate about at RapidMiner because we’re obsessed with model impact.
+Every fiber of our organizations is deeply invested in helping our customers deploy more models into production, where they can have a direct and measurable business impact.

-If you haven’t taken a look at the Model Impact Epidemic infographic yet, check it out before reading any further!
+If you haven’t taken a look at our infographic yet, check it out before reading any further!

-The infographic provides a great snapshot of the epidemic at scale, analyzes the stages of model creation & operations and isolates challenges that manifest at each stage and contribute to the epidemic.
+The infographic provides a great snapshot of the phenomenon at scale, analyzes the stages of model creation and operations, and isolates challenges that manifest at each stage and contribute to the disaster.

-This epidemic is ultimately not the fault of data scientists, the models, or the tools that are being used, but there are unseen obstacles to overcome as you move down the path of being ‘an AI-driven organization.’
+What’s happening is ultimately not the fault of data scientists, the models, or the tools that are being used.
+But, there are unseen obstacles to overcome as you move down the path toward becoming ‘an AI-driven organization.’
 If you know where these obstacles are hiding, you can hurdle them with confidence.
 If you trip over them, your team may lose faith in data science—and that’s an outcome that’s unnecessary and avoidable.

-These micro-obstacles, which we investigate further in our webinar on How to Cure the Model Impact Epidemic, encountered by analytics teams are often caused by macro-trends in the world.
-As a follow-up to the infographic, I thought it would be interesting to examine the macro-trends that are allowing the epidemic to spread freely.
+These micro-obstacles encountered by analytics teams are often caused by macro-trends in the world.
+As a follow-up to the infographic, I thought it would be interesting to examine the macro-trends that are allowing the disaster to devastate data science.

 This is the grand-daddy of all the troubling macro-trends.
-The skills gap not only creates the simple problem of not having enough people to do the work at hand, but it also means that organizations that do have data science resources, are usually overworking them, misunderstanding their work sometimes asking them to pivot between domains (marketing, finance, HR, etc.) so fast, it would make anyone’s head spin.
+The skills gap not only creates the simple problem of not having enough people to do the work at hand, but it also means that organizations that do have data science resources are usually overworking them.
+There’s a lack of understanding that data scientists often have to pivot between domains (marketing, finance, HR, etc.) so fast, it would make anyone’s head spin.

 As data science initiatives proliferate and expectations grow, especially in a business context, the importance of collaboration and involvement with domain experts and business units has never been more critical.

-There’s no right answer, but at the end of the day the design needs to fit the business so that silos don’t develop that can stifle the necessary collaboration and communication.
-This can make it especially hard to develop models that have impact.
+There’s no right answer, but at the end of the day the design needs to fit the business so that silos don’t develop that can stifle necessary collaboration and communication.
+This can make it difficult to develop models that have impact.
 It can also make it especially hard to foster buy-in from business counterparts to roll a model into production.

 This means that the evaluation stage of the CRISP-DM process becomes more and more complex.
 Gone are the days where model accuracy and performance are the only things that matter.

-As data scientists evaluate the hundreds (sometimes thousands of models) for a particular use case, additional steps, precautions and calculations must be made in order to understand and select the model that projects to have the optimal business impact in terms of driving cost reduction, revenue gain, or risk reduction.
+As data scientists evaluate the hundreds (sometimes thousands) of models for a particular use case, additional steps, precautions, and calculations must be made to understand and select the model will have optimal business impact in terms of driving cost reduction, revenue gain, or risk reduction.
 This is hard, and most automated ML platforms don’t take that into account (blatant sales pitch: RapidMiner does).

 AutoML has swooped in to save us all from the shortage of data scientists.
-It’s fantastic and it alleviates and eliminates so many issues that AI-ambitious organizations run up against.
-However, it is also very important to acknowledge that these new tools can create and amplify a new set of issues.
+It’s fantastic, and it alleviates and eliminates so many issues that AI-ambitious organizations run up against.
+However, it’s also very important to acknowledge that these new tools can create and amplify a new set of issues.
 Like I said earlier in this post, awareness of obstacles = confidently hurdling.
 Not knowing = tripping and falling on your face.

-Over reliance on AutoML can sometimes obscures the ‘explainability’ of models which makes it hard for stakeholders (and sometimes even the creators) to understand how and why models were created.
-This makes it difficult to tweak and fine-tune a model for the use case.
+Over reliance on AutoML can sometimes obscure the ‘explainability’ of models, which makes it hard for stakeholders (and sometimes even the creators) to understand how and why models were created.
+This makes it difficult to tweak and fine-tune a model for the specific use case.

 The other issue is that the model creation funnel now becomes very top-heavy.
 More people are creating more models for more use cases.
 This is great!
 But it leads us back to the grand-daddy of these trends….

-As more models are created more stress is put on the ‘Evaluation’ stage.
-In many cases, this means an expert (data science team if available) is then forced to re-evaluate the quality and performance of models that other people have produced, in a form of data science QA.
+As more models are created, more stress is put on the ‘Evaluation’ stage.
+In many cases, this means an expert (data science team if available) is then forced to re-evaluate the quality and performance of models that other people have produced, in the form of data science QA.

 This piles more work onto a group that’s already chronically over-worked.
 More importantly, this even further underscores the importance of explainability so the QA work can be done quickly and effectively.

-Sometimes the person who created the model doesn’t possess these qualities.
-Sometimes they are relying on the domain expert or IT to finish the job, who may not be available or have other priorities.
-In large, bureaucratic organizations this can mean securing resource commitment at a high level to ensure the work gets done—which means more convincing (and more emphasis on explainability).
+Sometimes, the person who created the model doesn’t possess these qualities.
+Sometimes, they rely on the domain expert or IT to finish the job, who may not be available or have other priorities.
+In large, bureaucratic organizations, this can mean securing resource commitment at a high level to ensure the work gets done—which means more convincing (and more emphasis on explainability).

-When it comes to technology though, I’d be remiss if I didn’t mention our attempt to cure the epidemic and help address the micro-trends that organizations are facing with RapidMiner 9.4.
-This new release offers:
+When it comes to technology, though, I’d be remiss if I didn’t mention our attempt to provide shelter from the model impact disaster and help address the micro-trends that organizations are facing with RapidMiner.
+Our platform offers: